 tiCrypt virtual machines use a boot disk image that is not encrypted and one or more encrypted drives.
 Both disk images and encrypted drives are stored as files in the underlying distributed file system available to all Libvirt host servers.
 The specific mechanism uses the notion of Libvirt disk pools.
 Independent disk pools can be defined for disk images, encrypted drives, drive snapshots (for backup), ISOs, etc. Each pool is located in a different directory within the distributed file system.

-Libvirt (and tiCrypt, by extension) is agnostic to the choice of the file system where various disk pools are defined.
-A good practice is to place the various disk pools on a distributed file system visible (preferably in the same location) and to mount the file system on all VM hosts.
-Any file system can be used, including NFS, BeeGFS, Luster, etc.
+Libvirt (and tiCrypt, by extension) is agnostic to choosing the file system where various disk pools are defined.
+A good practice is to place the different disk pools on a visible distributed file system (preferably in the same location) and to mount the file system on all VM hosts.
+Any file system, including NFS, BeeGFS, Luster, etc., can be used.

-As part of the virtualization mechanism, Libvirt makes the files corresponding to drives, stored on the host file system, appear as devices to the OS running within the VM.
-Any writes to the virtual device get translated into changes of the underlying file.
+As part of the virtualization mechanism, Libvirt makes the files corresponding to drives stored on the host file system appear as devices to the OS running within the VM.
+Any writes to the virtual device get translated into changes in the underlying file.
 The situation is somewhat more complex when snapshots are used since multiple files on the disk will form the virtual device.

 Encrypted Drive Creation

 Upon drive creation, tiCrypt instructs Libvirt to create a drive.
-This results in a file being created in the underlying file system in the corresponding drive pool.
-Two types of drives are supported: raw, with extension
+This results in a file being made in the underlying file system in the corresponding drive pool.
+Two drives are supported: raw, with extension

 .raw, and QCOW2, with extension

-For a raw drive, a file as large as the indicated drive size gets created.
+A file as large as the indicated drive size gets created for a raw drive.
 The file content is initialized with 0s (corresponding to a blank drive).
-Writes in the virtual drive result in writes in the corresponding file at exactly the same position (e.g., if block 10244 of the virtual drive is written, block 10244 of the raw file gets changed as well)
+Writes in the virtual drive result in writes in the corresponding file at the same position (e.g., if block 10244 of the virtual drive is written, block 10244 of the raw file gets changed as well)

 For a QCOW2 drive, only changed blocks get written; the file format is quite complex and supports advanced features like copy-on-write.
 The initial file size is small (low megabytes) when the drive is new; the file grows in size as more data is written to the disk.

 qemu-img tool can be used to convert between two formats.
-Usually, tiCrypt takes care of setting the drives up without the need for this tool.
+Usually, tiCrypt sets the drives up without the need for this tool.

 A newly created tiCrypt disk is blank.
-Absolutely no formating of the drive or any other preparation has been performed.
-The drive will be formated the first time it is attached to a tiCrypt virtual machine.
+No formatting of the drive or any other preparation has been performed.
+The drive will be formatted the first time it is attached to a tiCrypt virtual machine.
 The main reasons for this are:

 - The encryption/decryption key for the encrypted drive is kept secret from the infrastructure.
 This includes the tiCrypt backend, Libvirt, and underlying VM host.

 - The choice of the file system to use is delegated to the underlying operating system and tiCrypt VM Controller.
-Libvirt is not aware, nor does it needs to know, of the actual file system on the drive.
-For Linux formated drives, by inspecting the files backing up the drives, there is no way to tell even if the drive is formatted at all, let alone any information on content or type of file system.
+Libvirt is not aware, nor does it need to know, of the actual file system on the drive.
+For Linux formatted drives, by inspecting the files backing up the drives, there is no way to tell even if the drive is formatted at all, let alone any information on the content or type of file system.

 Encrypted Drive Formatting